 Two US government bodies have investigated the Kennedy assassination at length.
 The Warren Commission said one shooter.
 The House Select Committee on Assassinations said probably a conspiracy.
-The official position is therefore split — and has been for 46 years.
+The official record is therefore split — and has been for 46 years.
+The documents released under Executive Order 14176 in 2025-26 have deepened the record, not resolved it.
+The case is formally closed.
+In public perception, it has never actually closed.

 Where it started